Nursing (NURS)

 Fees: Yes.

-NURS 493B Senior Capstone and Senior Capstone Clinical II2 Credits
+NURS 493B Senior Capstone Clinical II2 Credits

 Prerequisites: Acceptance into CMU nursing program; AHA CPR certification.